 What is Voting file/disk and how many files should be there?

 Oracle Clusterware uses the voting disk to determine which instances are members of a cluster.
-Voting disk is akin to the quorum disk, which helps to avoid the split-brain syndrome.
+The voting disk is akin to the quorum disk, which helps to avoid split-brain syndrome.
 Oracle RAC uses the voting disk to manage cluster membership by way of a health check and arbitrates cluster ownership among the instances in case of network failures.
 The voting disk must reside on the shared cluster system or a shared raw device file.

 Number of voting files must be odd i.e. 1, 3, 5, 7, 9, 11, 13, 15(max) etc.